denisiko/django-radius-search/README.md

 # django-radius-search
-Simple manager tool for finding nearby locations in Django.
+Simple query tool for finding nearby locations in Django.